-Pros and Cons of Listing on MLS For Sale By Owner
+Listing on MLS For Sale by Owner With Flat Fee MLS Service

-One of the questions those who are thinking of selling for sale by owner will ask is whether they can get their home on the Multiple Listing Service (MLS).
+One of the questions those thinking of selling for sale by owner will ask is whether they can get their home on the Multiple Listing Service (MLS).
 The answer is yes, you can with flat fee MLS.

-It is not unusual for someone who wants to sell without a real estate agent to know how to list on MLS for sale by owner.
-List MLS is a highly searched term and with good reason.
+It is not unusual for someone who wants to sell without a real estate agent to know how to list MLS for sale by owner.
+List MLS is a highly searched term with potential FSBO sellers and with good reason.
 To list in MLS means far more eyeballs seeing your property.

 - Coldwell Banker